Skip to content

 • KeyValueStore itself needs a redis_url denoting the server it will connect to to query/store data.

-These services will then be retrieved in a /weather/forecast endpoint that requires WeatherService to provide weather information.
+These will then be retrieved in a /weather/forecast endpoint that requires WeatherService to provide weather information.

 graph LR